 But, finding and affording a photographer can be another story.
 Some professionals charge by the hour, some by the item, and some have a flat minimum fee.
 Within that first hour you can usually get multiple shots of a few different books.
-When the job is done they will provide you with a disk with your images in several different sizes and file formats.
+When the job is done they will provide your images in several different sizes and file formats.

 Ask other artists in your area who shoots photographs of three dimensional artwork or who does good “product shots.”
 Referrals from other book artists are always a great way to get started.
 Show the photographer images of other artist books so they have an idea of what you like for background and lighting options.

 Here in Portland we have more photographers per capita than almost anywhere I have ever been.
 Two that I can highly recommend are Stephen Funk and Dan Kvitka.
 Both have full studios with professional lighting and backdrops set up and ready to go.